rosettatype/design-regression/_posts/2024-01-17-can-we-selectively-attend-to-the-top-halves-of-letters-and-ignore-the-bottom-halves.md

 diagonal, from top left to bottom right, contains letters where the variation is applied to both the top and bottom of the letter.
-These are labelled ‘normal’ letters in contrast to the ‘composite’ letters where the top and bottom come from different versions of the normal letters.</figcaption>
+These are labelled ‘normal’ letters in contrast to the ‘composite’ letters where the top and bottom come from different versions of the normal letters.
+Highlighted in gray are letters that were used to create the pairs described in figures 3a–d below.</figcaption>

 To test for holistic processing, a comparison is made between two
 conditions: